Skip to main content

 • College of Arts & Science Faculty Meeting Calendar

-A&S holds monthly faculty meetings throughout the academic year to share important school updates, celebrate accomplishments, etc. Please view the meeting dates for 2024-25 and mark your calendar.
+A&S holds monthly faculty meetings throughout the academic year to share important school updates, celebrate accomplishments, etc. Please mark your calendar with the meeting dates for 2025-26.

 Upcoming Events